rpet064/tinDog/README.md

 Thank you Luffy and Pablo for featuring in the testimonials section.
 We are glad you found love using this app

 # Updates and features
 15-01 - This website will be updated so nav bar is responsive and images are correctly placed on mobile.
+Carousel arrows will also be made larger.